-Beans come in different varieties and you can normally find one that will suite every taste.
-The Different Varieties of Beans Try different beans and find the ones that suite you and your family.
+Beans come in different varieties and you can normally find one that will suit every taste.
+Try different beans and find the ones that suit you and your family.

 Most beans will store for 30 years if stored correctly.
 This means keeping them cool and protected from exposure to oxygen by packing them in Mylar bags in plastic buckets, #10 cans or their equivalent.
 They are sensitive to heat and will become hard if exposed to high heat.